Detail of Pachypodium Ambongense Home plant care

 Pachypodium ambongense is a perennial plant native to Madagascar.
 The plant will usually grow in areas that are dry and rocky and it can reach the size of a small tree if given enough room.
 It has become popular in many countries as an indoor plant because it requires very little maintenance to last for many years.

 Pachypodium Ambonense has excellent qualities.
-It is moderately-sized, has an estimated lifespan of 20 years and prefers full sun with a minimum temperature of 44°F (7°C) or higher.
+It is moderately sized, has an estimated lifespan of 20 years, and prefers full sun with a minimum temperature of 44°F (7°C) or higher.
 On the negative side, it takes two to five years to start flowering and it should be potted in a mix of medium fir bark and pumice.
 This plant is easy to grow and fairly drought tolerant once established.
 I highly recommend them for any indoor plant.

 Pachypodiums are some of the world’s most interesting houseplants.
-Their spiked, succulent trunks, long, wavy leaves and bold flowers make for eye-catching specimens that bring attention to any room in which they reside.
+Their spiked, succulent trunks, long, wavy leaves, and bold flowers make for eye-catching specimens that bring attention to any room in which they reside.
 They thrive on neglect, with minimal watering needed, and can handle dimmer lighting than many other indoor plants.
-In this write-up we’ll be touching on the basics of pachypodium care, including a few varieties that are perfect for beginners.
+In this write-up, we’ll be touching on the basics of pachypodium care, including a few varieties that are perfect for beginners.

 Pachypodiums make great home plants because they are very resilient in their environments and the way they grow and develop.
-They require little light, little water, cool temperatures at mid day, and constant humidity.
-However, we must take into account that pachypodiums are a tropical species of succulent plants from sub-Saharan Africa’s semi arid climate.
+They require little light, little water, cool temperatures at midday, and constant humidity.
+However, we must take into account that pachypodiums are a tropical species of succulent plants from sub-Saharan Africa’s semi-arid climate.
 To get the best results inside your home you will have to recreate the climate that naturally exists for them in their native habitat.

 Pachypodiums are really easy to take care of and can add a touch of style to your interior.
 Although they still need a lot more light and humidity than most commonly known houseplants, they will be fine in an east-facing window or under bright artificial lights.
 Overall, they’re a great houseplant to start with if you haven’t grown any before and want to try something new.

-Additionally, besides the color of the house plant, there are also a lot of other qualities that make people want to buy and plant them in their home which is something home plant store is looking forward to provide for you.
+Additionally, besides the color of the house plant, there are also a lot of other qualities that make people want to buy and plant them in their home which is something the home plant store is looking forward to providing for you.
 It is distinguished by the large spiny thorns on the trunk and branches.
 The trunk grows to about 3 feet tall, with branches growing horizontally off the trunk.
 The leaves are narrow, stiff, and pointed at both ends.